KavinduBandara/-Currency-Exchanger/README.md

 💱 100 USD is 32,500.0 LKR
 Do you wanna try another time?(yes/no): yes
 🔮 Future Improvements
-Validate base currency from JSON (not just HTTP status).
+Validate base currency from JSON (not just HTTP status)

-Add multiple currency conversion in one go.
+Add multiple currency conversion in one go

 🙏 Credits
 This project was fully coded and structured by me, including: